 3. Your Injury Must Be Work-related

 To be eligible for workers’ compensation benefits, your injury or illness must have been caused by your work.
 For example, if you hurt your back while moving boxes in the warehouse where you work, or you become ill due to exposure to chemicals in your workplace, you could have a good case.However, you might not be covered if you are injured while commuting to work, during a break from work, or while attending an off-site social event with your coworkers.To find out whether you qualify for workers’ compensation benefits, contact a Kentucky workers’ compensation attorney today.
-Call Edwards & Kautz at 866-795-5087 or contact us online today.
+Call Edwards & Kautz Law Firm at 270-908-4914 or contact us online today.